of the stranger news stories of 2001 concerns Miss France

 national-level title in one of the big-four beauty pageants - Earth,

-held in Bangkok, Thailand on 17 December 2018, she was eliminated in the
+held in Bangkok, Thailand on 17 December 2018, Angela was one of the 74

 received huge acclamation on social media.